Quafadas/live-server-scala-cli-js/site/docs/_docs/index.md

 cs launch io.github.quafadas:live-server-scala-cli-js_3:0.1.1
 ```

+## It worked... okay...
+I have 20 more seconds

+Edit `hello.scala` and save the change.
+You should see the change refreshed in your browser.

 ## Aw shoot - errors

 The command above assumes you have coursier (as cs) and scala-cli installed and available on your path.